aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 Property             Meaning
 ==================== =======
 Type                 The signal type as any of the supported :doc:`/core/types/types` or a structure type.
-DataSource           The name of the DataSource from where the signal will read/written from/to.
 NumberOfElements     The number of elements (1 if the signal is a scalar).
 NumberOfDimensions   The number of dimensions (0 if scalar, 1 if vector, 2 if matrix).
-Samples              The number of samples to read.
-This number defines the number of samples that the DataSource shall acquire for each control cycle.
-Note that each sample may contain an array.
-Indeed, the amount of memory required to hold a signal of type T, with M samples and N elements is: sizeof(T) x M x N. Typical use cases: i) ADC: M samples, 1 element; ii) Image: 1 sample, N elements; iii) Video: M samples, N elements.
 ==================== =======

 Brokers